 Due to the exorbitantly high price of the original Canon batteries, I bought additional cloned batteries.
 After extensive research on the Internet, I ordered two Blumax batteries*, because these should be highly compatible with the originals.
 The batteries have arrived in the meantime and work perfectly in my camera.
 In the EOS R5’s ” Battery info” menu they are recognized as LP-E6N batteries and can also be registered in the camera with their own identification number.

 Charging works both in camera by USB-C, as well as in the original Canon charger up to 100%.
 Both batteries show three green bars in the battery status menu of my camera.
 According to the label, the capacity of the Blumax batteries with 2040 mAh is close to the capacity of the new LP-E6NH batteries (2130 mAh).
 I cannot check if this is really true, but so far my initial impression is positive.
 But they also deliver (unlike other replicas, which are only recognized as old LP-E6 batteries) enough power for the fast continuous shooting modes of the R5 / R6.
 When using the “H+” mode, the symbol in the viewfinder appears green accordingly, which means, that 12 fps with mechanical shutter can be reached.

 Since the mirrorless cameras always need more power than DSLR cameras, I also ordered the Battery grip BG-R10*, which can be used with two batteries.
-But this has not been delivered yet.

 As I wrote above, the camera can also be charged or operated via USB-C. But for this it needs a power supply unit with PD - (Power-Delivery) - function.
 Therefore I ordered the USB C charger AUKEY 72W*, which allows the simultaneous charging of a mobile phone and a tablet via 2 additionally integrated USB sockets.